KR-Ravindra/JenkinsPipeline-Website-AWS/README.md

 2. Screenshot showing the unique AWS URL of your EC2 instance.

     ![screenshot-02](screenshots/screenshot-02.png)
-> URL can be found in the search bar of the browser.

 3. Screenshot that includes the unique AWS url (FQDN is used, not the IP).

     ![screenshot-03](screenshots/screenshot-03.png)
-> URL can be found in the search bar of the browser.

 4. Screenshot that includes the unique AWS url, and shows the sidebar with the Blue Ocean link (FQDN is used, not the IP).

    ![screenshot-04](screenshots/screenshot-04.png)
-> URL can be found in the search bar of the browser.

 5. Screenshot that includes the unique AWS url, and shows the GitHub project as a pipeline (FQDN is used, not the IP).